-By the beginning of the fourth century Christianity was a growing mystery religion in the cities of the Roman world.
+By the beginning of the 4th century Christianity was a growing mystery religion in the cities of the Roman world.
 It was attracting converts from different social levels.
 Christian theology and art was enriched through the cultural interaction with the Greco-Roman world.
 But Christianity would be radically transformed through the actions of a single man.

 Rome becomes Christian and Constantine builds churches